 We (through TriLink BioTechnologies) entered into a Patent License Agreement with the Board of Supervisors of Louisiana State University and Agricultural and Mechanical College and Dr. Edward Darzynkiewicz (collectively, "LSU") effective as of July 7, 2010 (the "LSU Patent License Agreement").
 Under the LSU Patent License Agreement, LSU grants to us a non-exclusive, royalty-bearing license under an issued U.S. patent and patents that claim priority thereto, directed to mRNA capping technology to make and sell reagents and kits for research use only (excluding use in humans or for diagnostic or therapeutic purposes) in the United States.
 We are required to use commercially reasonable efforts to commercialize the licensed products throughout the life of the LSU Patent License Agreement.
-We are obligated to pay a low four-figure annual license maintenance fee and royalties in the range of 5% to 10% on net sales of licensed products.
+We are obligated to pay a low four-figure annual license maintenance fee and a mid-single-digit to low-double-digit percentage royalties on net sales of licensed products.